 However, it is equally crucial for you to have access to our emergency dentist near you.
-This is because an unforeseeable dental emergency can occur at an odd time of day when your Portland Dentist is unavailable or has closed the office for the day.
+This is because an unforeseeable dental emergency can occur at an odd time of day when your Multnomah dentist is unavailable or has closed the office for the day.

 Your family dentist can help you zero in on a reliable and trusted emergency dentist in Portland that you can reach out to for medical assistance if they are unavailable at such a time.

 A Dental emergency typically refers to a dental issue that needs immediate and prompt medical attention.

 Emergency dental issues are time-sensitive, and the faster they get resolved, the less the chances you face of suffering from irreversible dental damage.
 This means that you need to know an emergency dentist in Portland beforehand that you can see during such an emergency.

 Apart from knowing a dentist near you who can attend to your dental emergency, it is also crucial that you should be able to tell a dental emergency from a non- emergency.

 This will save you from panicking unnecessarily.
 It may also prevent you from rushing to our emergency dentist near you during odd hours, for dental treatment that could otherwise wait to be addressed during regular working hours.

 Here are some of the dental issues or conditions that indicate a dental emergency:

 If you experience any of the following dental conditions and are a resident of Southwest Portland, Hillsdale, Multnomah Village, Garden home, South Burlingame, and Tigard, do not hesitate.